adamk72/consulting_website/src/pages/resume.md

 Feb 2003 - Dec 2005 @ _San Diego, CA_

 - Tired of moving targets, established a coding and design standard in liaison with PM, UX, and UI design groups, allowing us to create brand-consistent and well-vetted UIs and reduce the time to market.
-- Meanwhile, reduced raw build times on our C/C++ code base from four hours to under half an hour through code refactoring and dependency corrections, saving tens of thousands of dollars every quarter and almost eliminating the [XKC  D 303](https://xkcd.com/303/) effect between developers.
+- Meanwhile, reduced raw build times on our C/C++ code base from four hours to under half an hour through code refactoring and dependency corrections, saving tens of thousands of dollars every quarter and almost eliminating the [XKCD 303](https://xkcd.com/303/) effect between developers.
 - Evolved personal practices for finding and hiring excellent talent while part of the committee to hire over one hundred new developers in only a few months.

 ### Software Engineer & Project Manager